ctstone/azure-sdk-for-net/sdk/cognitiveservices/FormRecognizer/README.md

 The complete Microsoft Azure SDK can be downloaded from the Microsoft Azure Downloads Page and ships with support for building deployment packages, integrating with tooling, rich command line tooling, and more.

-Please review [What is Form Recognizer] if you are not familiar with Azure Key Vault.
+Please review [What is Form Recognizer] if you are not familiar with Azure Form Recognizer.

 For the best development experience, developers should use the official Microsoft NuGet packages for libraries.
 NuGet packages are regularly updated with new functionality and hotfixes.